You may have guessed it already, but we really love Melbourne and everything it has to offer.

 Whether it’s Manchester or New York, a cool City must have an influence from the arts and Melbourne sure does.

-A City needs arenas to attract big acts but the lifeblood of a City’s music scene is in the indie clubs and rock bars to.
-Cherry Bar, Old Bar, The Espy, Prince of Wales, The Tote and the list goes on.
+A city needs arenas to attract big acts but the lifeblood of a City’s music scene is in the indie clubs and rock bars and with choices like Cherry Bar, Old Bar, The Espy, Prince of Wales, The Tote, Melbourne has its fair share.
 Visit them.

-Melbourne loves it’s music but it’s across the arts boasting an international festival in comedy and film and musical residencies such as the Book of Mormon.
+Melbourne loves its music but it has diversity across the arts, boasting an international festival in comedy and film and musical residencies such as the Book of Mormon.
 It’s also 1 of 3 Cities chosen to host a residency of Harry Potter and The Cursed Child, that’s pretty good going.

 Maybe you just want to shop until you drop?
 Well then look no further than the thrift shops of the North or the retail mega mall (biggest in Southern Hemisphere!) of Chadstone, whatever you’re looking for, you’ll find it.